pddisense/pdd-server/README.md

 The server components are written in Scala and rely on [Finatra](https://twitter.github.io/finatra/) to provide HTTP services.

 ## Build
-To build the server, you will need [Java 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Scala 2.12.x](https://www.scala-lang.org) and [SBT ≥ 0.13.17](https://www.scala-sbt.org).
+To build the server, you will need [Java JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Alternatively, you can use the `sbt` wrapper script included at the root of the repository.
+The source is built with SBT, which can be automatically downloaded and configured by using the `sbt` wrapper script included at the root of the repository.

 First clone the repository:
 ```bash